-Do not put light bulbs, hazardous materials (think paint, bleach or other toxic chemicals) and used olive oil into the orange bin.
+Do not put regular non-tube style lightbulbs, hazardous materials (think paint, bleach or other toxic chemicals) and used olive oil into the orange bin.

 Some cities have a specific bin that’s used to collect old olive oil and other oils but not every city has them.
 Old oil won’t be used for cooking or manufacturing new olive oil (gross) instead, it’s used to make biodegradable fuel sources.
 Pretty neat, huh?